StackVista/stackstate-docs/stackpacks/integrations/traefik.md

 ### Integrate with Java traces

-When using Traefik in conjunction with one of our language specific trace clients, e.g. [StackState Java Trace Client - Java APM](java-apm.md) it is important to note that you should use the `backend` name of your Traefik service as the `service-name` for the trace client to allow automatic merging of the service components within StackState.
+When using Traefik in conjunction with one of our language specific trace clients, e.g. [StackState Java Trace Client - Java APM](java-apm.md) it's important to note that you should use the `backend` name of your Traefik service as the `service-name` for the trace client to allow automatic merging of the service components within StackState.

 E.g. for the following `Traefik.toml`: